Factsheet: The Brooklyn Queens Connector

 We need more public transit as quickly as possible, especially in areas that are seeing tremendous growth despite lacking reliable public transportation options.
 Many of these areas are clustered along the Brooklyn and Queens waterfront.
 Tens of thousands of housing units and millions of square feet of office space are planned or currently under construction along this corridor.
 And the population along the waterfront is forecast to increase 30% by 2045.

-The Brooklyn Queens Connector (BQX) is a streetcar proposed by Mayor de Blasio during his State of the City Address in 2016 that would link the 300,000 people who work and the 400,000 people who live along a 14-mile route from Astoria to Sunset Park.
+The Brooklyn Queens Connector (BQX) is a streetcar proposed by Mayor de Blasio during his State of the City Address in 2016 that would link the 300,000 people who work and the 400,000 people who live along an 11-mile route from Astoria to Red Hook.
 It solves transportation shortfalls in the growing North-South corridor along the waterfront in Brooklyn and Queens without competing for funds with other critical transit projects in the city.

 The BQX is cost efficient, environmentally friendly, and can be paid for entirely through a tax increment financing mechanism that doesn’t require approval or funding from the state or federal government.